 Physical Activity Improves Mood

 Have you ever wondered why you feel so good after a running session, or after coming home from the beach in the summer?
 That’s precisely because physical activity activates serotonin i.e. a hormone that plays a critical role in mood.
 Add endorphins to the mix and you’ve got yourself an entire arsenal of positive feelings that will only make you work hard and stay in shape even after reaching your desired goals.
 That’s why if you’ve considered getting back in shape, you should do it for more reasons than just to look good.
-Sticking to a regular and meticulously planned exercise program while using a protein supplement will help you to gain your desired body weight while also improving your mental health.
+Sticking to a regular and meticulously planned exercise program will help you to gain your desired body weight while also improving your mental health.

 Breaking a sweat will block negative thoughts and distract you from daily worries while helping you get those gorgeous abs you’ve always dreamed of.
 Furthermore, increased physical activity also helps fight off depression, according to clinical psychologists at Duke University.
 Namely, they suggest that exercises are just as good as antidepressants and are very recommended to people suffering or the ones who are at a high risk of depression.
 By reaching your daily goals, you’ll have a sense of accomplishment which is essential in fighting off depression.
 They suggest that aside from treating depression, physical activity also prevents relapse.

 Poor Mental Health Increases the Risk of Physical Illness